Factbox: Airlines ground flights, count mounting costs of the coronavirus shock

 CHINA SOUTHERN AIRLINES (600029.SS)

-China Southern Airlines reported on March 18 a 73% drop in February passenger capacity, adding that the impact from the coronavirus epidemic remains uncertain.
+China Southern Airlines reported on March 18 a 73% drop in February passenger capacity, saying the impact from the epidemic remains uncertain.

-Delta said it has seen net bookings fall by 25% to 30% and expected the situation to worsen.

-The airline has received over 4,500 requests from flight attendants for voluntary unpaid leave in April, according to a March 14 paper seen by Reuters.

 DEUTSCHE LUFTHANSA AG (LHAG.DE)